libao

 Returns #t if handle still has a native asynchronous player, and #f otherwise.

-A handle becomes invalid after ao-close, or when ao-open-live failed to create the native player.
+A handle becomes invalid after ao-close, or when opening the native player failed.

 2 Validation predicates🔗ℹ